QinlinChen/httpd/README.md

 # httpd

 This is a httpd server.
-It has a multi-thread version on branch `multi-thread`.
+It has a multi-thread version on branch `multithread`.
 However, it cannot be shutdown gracefully.

 ## Build